Shitsuri/Cyber-Security-Projects/Networking/Understanding VPNs and Proxychains.md

    Understand Proxychains:

-   Learn what Proxychains is—a tool that allows you to route your internet traffic through multiple proxy servers.
+   Learn what ProXychains is—a tool that allows you to route your internet traffic through multiple proxy servers.
         Key topics to explore:
             How Proxychains works by chaining proxies (e.g., SOCKS5, HTTP).
             Differences between a proxy server and a VPN.